MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

  * **More imagery tools**
     * **Update imagery layer configuration** - download a current version of the imagery layer configuration. *(requires network connectivity)*
     * **Flush all tile caches** - empty all on device tile caches.
+ * **Reset address prediction** - reset the current address prediction data, will ressed from loaded data if possible.
  * **Reset OAuth** - reset the OAuth tokens, this will force reauthorisation the next time you upload.
  * **Authorise OAuth** - start authorisation process immediately. *(requires network connectivity)*
+ * **Set MapRoulette API key** - set the API key for modifying the status of MapRoulette tasks.
+ * **Clear clipboard** - remove content from the internal OSM element clipboard.

 ### ![Find](../images/ic_menu_search_holo_light.png) Find